holohup/can_do/README.md

 **admin** / **admin** (an admin :)
 **leo** / **shmleoleo** (an ordinary user)

-If you have skipped the fixture preloading, create and admin and a user of your choice using the django admin, or the new user registration endpoint: http://127.0.0.1:8000/api/auth/users/.
+If you have skipped the fixture preloading, create an admin and a user of your choice using the Django admin, or the new user registration endpoint: http://127.0.0.1:8000/api/auth/users/.
 It requires a simple JSON:
 ```json
 {
     "username": "alexey",